olusesimrg/olusesimrg/README.md

 - 🔭 I’m currently Learning alot of things
 - 🌱 Working hard to Improve my Emotional Intelligence and Communication Skills
-- 👯 Looking to Collaborate with other devs and contribute more to OpenSource
+- 👯 Looking to Collaborate with other devs and contribute to OpenSource
 - 🤔 Is there a Gig?
 Or an Urgent deal?
 Hit me up through my mail, twitter or linkedin
 - 💬 Ask me about anything
 - 😄 Pronouns: He/Him